SvnFrs/fcode-assistant-entrance-test/README.md

 - ## Part 1: Coding Challenge

-You will have to solve the following problems using Golang.
-You can use any online judge to test your solutions, but we recommend using Codeforces.
-You can find the problems in the following link:
+You will have to solve some programming problems using Golang.
+Try to solve as many problems as you can with the optimized code.
+The problems are available in the following link: ___

 - ## Part 2: Discord Bot